To Book an Appointment

 Tips for Choosing Whole Grains

-- Look for labels that say “100% whole grain” or “whole wheat.”
+- Look for "100% whole grain" or "whole wheat" on labels.

-- Avoid products with added sugars or refined flour.
+- Avoid added sugars or refined flour.

 Conclusion